Sujith Kumar Prankumar

-Hi!
-I’m Sujith, a social researcher, educator and evaluator based in Nottingham, UK.
-I am currently a Senior Research Associate with the Global Health Program at the Kirby Institute for Infection and Immunity in Society (University of New South Wales).
-Specifically, I work on the ACTUP-PNG project, where, in collaboration with local and international partners, I explore the acceptability and use of point-of-care HIV viral load and drug resistance testing, and early infant diagnosis, in Papua New Guinea.
+Before moving to England for full-time postgraduate law training at the Nottingham Law School (Nottingham Trent University), I was a Senior Research Associate with the Global Health Program/Asia and Pacific Health Program at the Kirby Institute for Infection and Immunity in Society (University of New South Wales) between September 2022 and January 2025.
+Specifically, I worked on the ACTUP-PNG project, where, in collaboration with local and international partners, I explored the acceptability and use of point-of-care HIV viral load and drug resistance testing, and early infant diagnosis, in Papua New Guinea.

 Feel free to send me a message to connect.
 I’m very much looking forward to hearing from you.